tomncooper/strimzi-gravitino/README.md

 ### Automated install

 You can run the `install.sh` script, in the `setup` folder, to automatically install Gravitino, Strimzi Kafka and other dependencies.
-The `setup.sh` will create the necessary, topics, tables and filesets in the installed components and add the relevant entries to Gravitino.:
+The `setup.sh` will create the necessary, topics, tables and filesets in the installed components and add the relevant entries to Gravitino:

 ```shell
 ./setup/install.sh
 ./setup/setup.sh
 ```

-Alternatively, you can follow the manual installation steps below.

 ## Using Gravitino